rock-solid/wordpress-mobile-pack/wp-content/plugins/wordpress-mobile-pack/readme.txt

 = Testing your installation =

-Ideally, use a real mobile device to access your (public) site address and check that the switching and theme work correctly.
+Ideally, use a real mobile device to access your (public) site address and check that the switching and mobile web app work correctly.

 You can also download a number of mobile emulators that can run on a desktop PC and simulate mobile devices.

-Please note that the mobile web app will be enabled only on supported devices: iOS, Android and Windows 8.
+Please note that the mobile web app will be enabled only on supported devices: iPhones, Android smartphones and Windows Phone 8.
 Only Webkit browsers are compatible: Safari, Google Chrome, Android - Native Browser and Internet Explorer 10 (Firefox is not supported for now).

-If you use the Firefox Browser, the 'User-Agent Switcher' add-on can be configured to send mobile headers and crudely simulate a mobile device's request.

 == Frequently Asked Questions ==

+= What devices and operating systems are supported by my mobile web application? = WordPress Mobile Pack 2.0 is supported on: iPhones, Android smartphones, Windows Phone 8.
+Compatible browsers: Safari, Google Chrome, Android - Native Browser and Internet Explorer 10.
+Support for other mobile browsers such as Firefox will be added in later releases.

+= How can my readers switch back to the desktop theme from my mobile web application? = The side menu of the mobile web application contains a 'Switch to website' button that will take readers back to the desktop theme.
+Their option will be remembered the next time they visit your blog.

+= How can my readers switch back to the mobile web application from the desktop theme? = A link called 'Switch to mobile version' will be displayed in the footer of your desktop theme, only for readers that are viewing the site from a supported device and browser.
+Their option will be remembered the next time they visit your blog.

+= I want to temporarily deactivate my mobile web application.
+What steps must I follow? = The mobile web application can be deactivated from the "Settings" page of the admin panel.
+This option will not delete any settings that you have done so far, like customizing the look & feel of your application, but mobile readers will no longer be able to see it on their devices.

+= What is the difference between my new mobile web application and a mobile friendly site? = The short answer is that a mobile web application is an enriched version of a mobile-friendly site; it's not only about screen size, it's also about functionality (offline mode, for example).
+The long answer comes in a form of an article, you can check it out here: http://www.appticles.com/blog/2014/05/mobile-web-dying-shifting/.

+= What is the difference between my mobile web application and a responsive theme? =
+A responsive theme is all about design - it loads the same styling as the desktop view, adjusting it to fit a smaller screen.
+A mobile web application combines the versatility of the web with the functionality of touch-enabled devices and can contain features that your desktop website doesn't have (like offline mode for example).
+A mobile web app is similar to a native app in terms of look & feel, with the only difference being that it runs in the browser.

 == Changelog ==

 = 2.0 =
 * Enterily rebuilt to use Sencha Touch for the mobile web application and a separate admin panel.
-No backwards compatibility with v1.2.5.
+NO backwards compatibility with v1.2.5.

 = 1.2.5 =
 * Removed [PercentMobile](http://percentmobile.com) analytics and XSS issue.